 Update: July 19, 2024

-The suspect case reported in Multnomah County on 7/12/24 is now a confirmed case in an unvaccinated child.
 The child and their family recently spent time abroad in an area where measles is more common.
 Additional cases among other unvaccinated people within the child’s household are expected.
 However, we are optimistic that community spread will not occur from this case.
-The child did receive care in a healthcare setting while infectious.
-However, for any potential healthcare exposures, the health system will contact people directly.
-This case is unrelated to other ongoing measles activity elsewhere in Oregon.

 While measles is circulating in Oregon, the Oregon State Public Health Lab (OSPHL) will conduct PCR testing of specimens from suspected measles cases without prior public health approval.
-Submit appropriate specimens directly to OSPHL if both of the following criteria are met:
+Submit appropriate specimens directly to OSPHL if both of the following criteria are met.

 In the June 17, 2024 Clinician Alert, we gave notice of 3 confirmed measles cases.
 Case investigation is ongoing to learn whether the new cases are linked to these previous cases.
-At this time, the current suspected case in Multnomah County is thought to be a separate travel-related case and not linked to the other cases.

-Please read regarding preferred testing if you suspect measles.
+Preferred testing if you suspect measles

 Watch for symptoms of measles among your patients: prodrome of fever, cough, coryza, and conjunctivitis, followed a few days later by maculopapular rash that typically starts at the hairline, face, or neck, and spreads to the trunk and extremities.